bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project5-parallel.md

 hpcsub -N 1 -n 8 -cmd ./vis southport.asc  vis.asc  1000 1000 10
 ```

 _Datasets:_ The command above is assuming that you have the file _southport.asc_ in the current directory.    __AVOID copying data in your directory__.
 You can access a variety of grids from ```/mnt/research/gis/DEM/```.
-The Mt Rainier dataset is there, also Southport,  and many more (```ls /mnt/research/gis/DEM/``` to see the content).
-Use the full path to the dataset in your command ```/mnt/research/gis/DEM/southport.asc```.
+The Mt Rainier dataset is there, also Southport,  and many more;  ```ls /mnt/research/gis/DEM/``` to see the content.
+Use the full path to the dataset in your command, for e.g.  ```/mnt/research/gis/DEM/southport.asc```.

 _Output files:_ Unless you specify otherwise, your code will generate the output files (visibility grid and bitmaps) in the current directory.
-When you run with the large dataset, just comment out the line that saves the visibility grid (we don't need for timing).
+When you run with a large dataset, just comment out the line that saves the visibility grid (we don't need it for timing).
 Also comment out the line that saves the hillshade bitmap.
-The only output file of your code shoud be the viewshed-overlayed-on-the-hillshade bitmap.
+The only output file of your code should be the viewshed-overlayed-on-the-hillshade bitmap.
 The bitmap can get quite large, so instead of saving it in the current directory (which may exceed your quota), use the following temporary space: ```/mnt/hpc/tmp/username/```.
-In your code,  update the path where you save the bitmap:
+In your code,  update the path where you save the bitmap (replace username with your username).

 ```
  save_pixel_buffer_to_file(&pb, "/mnt/hpc/tmp/username/map.viewshed-over-hillshade.bmp");
 ```
-(replace username with your username).

-So to submit to the grid you can use _hpcsub_ and specify the command  like so:
+So to submit to the grid you would use something  like so:

 ```
 hpcsub -N 1 -n 8 -cmd ./vis /mnt/research/gis/DEM/mtrainier.asc  18900  21500 100